 Introduction

 This article discusses an in-depth review of the Nationwide Summit Fixed Indexed Annuity.
-Nationwide Summit is a deferred, fixed-indexed annuity that may be a good option if you are looking for a fixed-indexed annuity that offers tax-deferred growth and downside protection with a core focus on income growth.
-This annuity offers easy indexing options, which have the ability to provide reasonably expected returns in the market.
-After extensive research and due diligence, I have provided an in-depth and unbiased analysis of this plan.
+Nationwide Summit is a deferred, fixed-indexed annuity that may be a suitable option if you are seeking a simple fixed-indexed annuity that offers tax-deferred growth and downside protection, with a primary focus on accumulation.
+This annuity offers easy indexing options, which can provide reasonably expected returns in the market.
+After extensive research and due diligence, I present an in-depth and unbiased analysis of this plan.

 The review of the Nationwide Summit Fixed Indexed Annuity will be broken into multiple subcategories: